rabbitmq/rabbitmq-website/site/production-checklist.md

 (e.g. firewalls, credentials and shared secret generation) are essential.
 This guide provides an overview of such topics as well.

-[Monitoring](/monitoring.html) and metrics are the foundation of a production-grade system.
+[Monitoring](monitoring.html) and metrics are the foundation of a production-grade system.
 Besides helping detect issues, it provides the operator data that can be used to size and configure both RabbitMQ nodes and applications.

-Operators also should keep [RabbitMQ support timelines](/versions.html) in mind when picking a version to deploy.
+Operators also should keep [RabbitMQ support timelines](versions.html) in mind when picking a version to deploy.

 ## <a id="users-and-permissions" class="anchor" href="#users-and-permissions">Virtual Hosts, Users, Permissions</a>

 It is often necessary to seed a cluster with virtual hosts, users, permissions, topologies, policies and so on.
-The recommended way of doing this at deployment time is [via definition file import](/definitions.html).
+The recommended way of doing this at deployment time is [via definition import](definitions.html).
+Definitions can be imported on node boot or at any point after cluster deployment using `rabbitmqadmin` or the `POST /api/definitions` [HTTP API endpoint](management.html).

 ### <a id="virtual-hosts" class="anchor" href="#virtual-hosts">Virtual Hosts</a>